Software as a service: Development

 A SaaS architecture.
 All customers are running the same version of the software on the same platform.

 A challenge for SaaS providers is that demand is not known in advance.
 Their system must have enough slack to be able to handle all users without turning any away, but without paying for too many resources that will be unnecessary.
-If resources are static, they are guaranteed to be wasted during non-peak time.
+Static resources are guaranteed to be underutilized during non-peak time.
 Sometimes cheaper off-peak rates are offered to balance the load and reduce waste.
 The expectation for continuous service is so high that outages in SaaS software are often reported in the news.
+Enterprise SaaS providers commonly offer service-level agreements (SLAs) that define contractual commitments regarding service availability, performance, technical support, and incident response.

 There are no specific software development practices that differentiate SaaS from other types of application development.
 SaaS products are often released early and often to take advantage of the flexibility of the SaaS delivery model.
 Agile software development is commonly used to support this release schedule.
 Many SaaS developers use test-driven development, or otherwise emphasize frequent software testing, because of the need to ensure availability of their service and rapid deployment.
 Domain-driven design, in which business goals drive development, is popular because SaaS products must sell themselves to the customer by being useful.
 SaaS developers do not know in advance which devices customers will try to access the product from—such as a desktop computer, tablet, or smartphone—and supporting a wide range of devices is often an important concern for the front-end development team.
 Progressive web applications allow some functionality to be available even if the device is offline.

 SaaS applications predominantly offer integration protocols and application programming interfaces (APIs) that operate over a wide area network.